 Although letting things come to you is definitely an act of receiving, I’ve come to the conclusion that it is far from passive.
 While it may not be as purposefully active as you’re used to, without a doubt there is forward movement involved in it.

 What does it mean to let things come to you?

 When you let things come to you, you traverse the space between being and doing.
 There is movement in that space that’s more like the meandering progress of a journey rather than the deliberate pushing forward to a specific destination.

 It’s the leisurely road trip rather than making time and getting there fast.
 It’s not caring if the old pickup truck in front of you is poking along.
 And it’s definitely opening up to those unexpected detours that take you places you never could have imagined.

-You practice sitting with the comfortable discomfort of waiting rather than forcing, resting rather than urgency.
+You practice being with the comfortable discomfort of waiting rather than forcing.
+You move toward patience rather than urgency.